gerhardsletten/mobileapp/README.md

 # Mobile App

-A starter tempalte for Mobile App with RequireJS, jQueryMobile and Backbone, managed with Bower.
+A starter template for Mobile App with RequireJS, jQueryMobile and Backbone, managed with Bower.

 ## Features